-Membership dues and renewal are extremely important in helping increase revenue for associations, but other charitable donations also make up a large source of profit.
-Although bake sales, car washes, galas, and music events are still sufficient (and very fun) ways to fundraise, fundraising via an online platform is rising in both popularity and effectiveness.
+Membership dues and renewal are extremely important in helping increase revenue for associations.
+But other charitable donations also make up a large source of profit.
+Bake sales, car washes, galas, and music events are still sufficient (and very fun) ways to fundraise.
+However, fundraising via an online platform is rising in both popularity and effectiveness.

 Here are some things to know about online fundraising.

 Fundraising for your organization is important not only to raise money, but also to spread your values and goals to a larger audience.
 Fundraising provides the opportunity to connect with your community, to show individual donors that they’re valued and appreciated, and to explain exactly how they are helping the cause and driving your mission.

 Online fundraising reaches more individuals near and far, creating more opportunities for people to donate and consider membership.

 Instead of dealing with the hassle of optimizing your association’s main webpage for fundraising use, why not set up your online fundraiser on a funding site?
 Sites like Kickstarter, GoFundMe, or Indiegogo are excellent tools for online fundraising.
 Funding sites make it simple for people to read about your association, donate, and share, all on one page.
 You can also easily add links to your main site and social media accounts.

 These options encourage gifting at any level—from small donations to large sums.
 They also provide the option to set up donor compensation (prizes, exclusive content, personalized thank you notes) at each level.

 How Should You Use Social Media for Crowdfunding?

 Utilizing social media to promote your fundraiser is an important step in reaching as many potential donors as you can.
 Encouraging your members and other influencers to share your posts can rapidly increase the number of people that see them.
 This thereby increases the possible number of people who will donate or become members in the future.